roadiz/docs/intro/manual_config.rst

 Manual configuration
 ====================

-This section explains how main configuration file works as you would find it more convinient than launching Install theme for each update.
+This section explains how main configuration file ``conf/config.json`` works as you would find it more convenient than launching Install theme for each update.

-Your ``config.json`` file is built in parts.
-Each one match a *service* of your CMS.
+Your ``conf/config.json`` file is built using JSON syntax.
+Each part match a Roadiz *service* configuration.

-The most important part is the database credentials part:
+The most important part deals with Doctrine database credentials:

 .. code-block:: json